nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 const add = m -> n -> apply(m)(next)(n)()
 ```

 Satisfied, you recline in your chair.
 That should suffice.
-You must truly be appeasing Tim now &mdash; pure functions extending all the way down to Yggdrasil's roots.
+You must truly be appeasing Tim now – pure functions extending all the way down to Yggdrasil's roots.

 Tim tilts his head, scrutinizing the screen.
 A lengthy silence follows.

 "Tim..?
 The Fibonacci sequence, yes?
 Even these hallowed numbers adhere to the ancient laws of duality," you attempt to reassure him.
-"All we need to do now is to summon the correct pair&hellip;"
+"All we need to do now is to summon the correct pair…"

 Tim nods.
 That's your cue.
 Time to cast the spell: